clojusc/clojure-protobuf/resources/docs/1200-tutorial.md

 ```

 <blockquote>
-For convenience, the Clojure protobuf project always compiles the examples
+Fore convenience, the Clojure protobuf project always compiles the examples
 and the tests before starting up the REPL, so they are always freshly available
 to developers.
 </blockquote>